 Health System employees participating in an acitve shooter drill.

-“UC San Diego Health System has adopted a proactive staff-centered approach to teach people how to survive an active shooter incident,” said Therese Rymer, NP, director of Emergency Preparedness and Response at UC San Diego Health System.
+“UC San Diego Health has adopted a proactive staff-centered approach to teach people how to survive an active shooter incident,” said Therese Rymer, NP, director of Emergency Preparedness and Response at UC San Diego Health.
 “Real life incidents have shown that when people take direct action, they create better outcomes.
 In this type of emergency, direct action can mean walking away with your life.”

 An active shooter or intruder is a person who causes immediate death or serious bodily injury to those around them.
 Their targets are normally an individual person, group or institution.
 Although the intruders have intended victims, they will shoot at any target.
 In most cases, their goal is to inflict as much death and damage as they can before law enforcement arrives.